 Working at Murchie’s has been fun both on a tea-blending side, but also in that it allows me to scratch my Tea History itch.

-For those not well-acquainted with Murchie’s, it’s been around a good decade and in that time has developed quite a number of blends.
+For those not well-acquainted with Murchie’s, it’s been around a good century and in that time has developed quite a number of blends.
 To keep them organized, there is a Murchie’s blending book—a big black book of quick-reference recipes done to the pound of tea (and sometimes coffee) passed down through the generations.
 Most are family blends, dedicated to Reverend Oldfield (an actual blend—I learned about it through a friend, a descendent of said Oldfield; he dislikes it because it has jasmine), or some place (a hotel, etcetera).
 It’s all done in short-hand notation, and half the fun is trying to figure out that shorthand’s legend.

 There are a lot of historical teas that aren’t in common circulation anymore, or have been renamed under new standardized pinyin and lost their original ‘connection’.
 Young Hyson, Singlo.
 Congou is now more commonly tagged Keemun Congou.
 Bohea has receded for Wuyi (I could go off on another article just about Old Teas, specifically the tea thrown into the Boston Harbour—because by gosh I still have my angry rant at the people spreading misinformation about it being compressed tea floating around somewhere on tumblr).
 Murchie’s changed with the times, and a lot of the blends have evolved to reflect the change in taste and availability.
 Young Hyson is used in some teas in the book, but none of those blends are made today.
 ‘SOP’ is another, and that one made me squint.
 It was listed separately from scented Jasmine teas (designated Jas), and often blends contained both.